netdata/learn/docs/cloud/monitor/notifications.md

 ---

 Netdata Cloud can send notifications to your team whenever a node triggers one of its alarms.
-By enabling notifications, you ensure no change, on any node in your infrastructure, goes unnoticed by you or your team.
+By enabling notifications, you ensure no alarm, on any node in your infrastructure, goes unnoticed by you or your team.

 ## Enable alarm notifications for a Space